wealdtech/domainsale/README.md

 Extending the sale by 24 hours after each bid avoids the issue of domain sniping.
 Ensuring that subsequent bids are at least 10% higher than the previous bid avoids the issue where someone could maliciously extend a domain sale indefinitely by sneding very small incremental bids.

+When an auction is more than 24 hours past its last bid `finish()` finishes the auction.
+Ownership of the domain's deed is passed to the highest bidder and funds are passed to the seller.

 When an auction completes an event is sent, allowing websites and apps to remove sold domains from their list of domains for sale.

 ### Cancelling a sale